jmeydam/queues/README.md

 *mm1_queue.R* focuses on generating data for further analysis.

-*various/mm1_queue.ino* is the "Arduino edition".
-The queue is visualized using a LED dot matrix.

 *various/fifo_example.c* is a stand-alone program testing the data structure.

 *various/mm1_example.c* is a stand-alone program testing the behaviour of the queue.

+*various/mm1_queue.ino* is an Arduino implementation with heavy use of pointers.
+The queue is visualized using a LED dot matrix.

+*various/lora_03.ino* is another Arduino implementation, using the queue as part of a data transmission project.
+In this version global variables are referenced directly to avoid the need for returning pointers to dynamically allocated memory.

 [Wikipedia:](https://en.wikipedia.org/wiki/M/M/1_queue)